lammps/lammps/doc/src/variable.rst

 The label2type() function converts type labels into numeric types, using label maps created by the :doc:`labelmap <labelmap>` or :doc:`read_data <read_data>` commands.
-The first argument must be label map kind (atom, bond, angle, dihedral, or improper) and the second argument the label.
-Iwill return the corresponding integer numeric type.
+The first argument is the label map kind (atom, bond, angle, dihedral, or improper) and the second argument is the label.
+The function returns the corresponding numeric type.

 ----------